QB64Official/vscode/README.md

 A VSCode extension that adds support for [QB64 PE](https://www.qb64phoenix.com).

-> This fork was created with permission from LordDurus to enhance and extend the vscode extension to support QB64PE PE.
+> This fork was created with permission from LordDurus to enhance and extend the vscode extension to support QB64PE.

 ## Features